mattmartin14/dream_machine/benchmarks/write_speed/c_lang/readme.md

-it appears that fwrite with a large buffer is the fastest...got it to go under 23 seconds
+it appears that fwrite with a large enough buffer is the fastest...got it to go under 23 seconds

 also, malloc is needed for large buffers or you get a segmentation fault error.